200 million Indians reach working age in next two decades

 India's 20-year streak of fast economic expansion is often derided as "jobless growth" since the service sector-led model has been capital rather than labour intensive.

-India does not produce reliable, regular jobless data, but long-term surveys by the statistics department show the country only created five million manufacturing jobs between 2004/5 and 2011/12.
+India does not produce reliable, regular jobless data, but long-term surveys by the statistics department show the country only created 5 million manufacturing jobs between 2004/5 and 2011/12.
 In the same period some 33 million people left farms looking for better paid work.
 The majority were absorbed into low productivity and irregular work on construction sites.

-Moreover, research suggests India needs12 million new jobs every year to absorb the largest youth bulge the world has ever seen.
+Moreover, research suggests India needs 12 million new jobs every year to absorb the largest youth bulge the world has ever seen.
 It has fallen far behind that target.